 PIEDMONT & NORTHERN STEEL CABOOSE X-23

-This classic red caboose was one of several bought and reconstructed after the war for use of the freight crew on P&N trains.
+This classic red caboose was one of several constructed after the war for use of the freight crew on P&N trains to replace the old wooden cars from before the war.
+The 1950s saw the Piedmont & Northern convert to diesel traction and with this rebuilding of the railroad came several new "cabeese" built at Greenville Shops, including X-23.
 The caboose had 2 beds for the conductor and brakeman, as well as daytime accommodations.
-The cupola has 4 seats, which often gives visitors the illusion of there being 4 crewmembers in it at all times, but the configuarion was merely to allow both crew members to face forward no matter which direction the caboose faced.
-The caboose also has a gas stove; it was originally a pot belly fed with coal, but was updated to gas as the X-23 continued in service into the Seaboard merger era, after WWII.
+The cupola has 4 seats, which often gives visitors the illusion of there being 4 crewmembers in it at all times, but the configuarion was meant to allow both crew members to face forward no matter which direction the caboose faced.
+The caboose also has a gas stove; not coal.

-Originally cabooses were made of wood, but as trains got longer, bankers or pusher engines were added to the rear, and wooden cabooses (or cabeese) simply could not take the pressure and telescopings (collapses of the sides) started occurring.
+Originally cabooses were made of wood, but as trains got longer, bankers or pusher engines were added to the rear, and wooden cabooses (or cabeese) simply could not take the pressure, and telescopings started occurring.
 When this happened, the helper engine would compress through the caboose into the steel freight car ahead, killing anyone inside.
 Thankfully steel construction came along and steel cabooses long outlived wooden ones, except on a few branchlines.

 X-23 has the classic P&N windmill generator on top.
-Since P&N cars were electrified, they had plenty of clearance between the top of the train and obstructions, for the wire had to be at least 4 feet above the train so there was room for the pantograph.
-Normally a caboose received power from a belt driven generator from the wheels, which meant the power flow stopped when the caboose stopped.
-This caboose, however, had large jars that stored the power generated by the windmill when the train was in motion, so it could be used when the caboose was stationary.
+Since P&N cars were originally electrified, the lines had plenty of clearance between the top of the train and obstructions, for the wire had to be at least 4 feet above the train so there was room for the pantograph.
+Normally a caboose received power from a belt driven generator from the wheels, which meant the power flow stopped when the caboose stopped. (although there were large battery jars that stored the power generated when the train was in motion, so it could be used when the caboose was stationary.)
+The windmill improved this that when the train was stopped for another to pass, there was still wind from that passing train, whereas a belt generator stopped when the wheels stopped rolling.

-The caboose has disappeared largely due to 3 reasons.
+The caboose has disappeared from today's trains largely due to 3 reasons.

 Freight trains have a GPS tracker placed on the rear that sends a signal out from the rear of the freight train, so the conductor does not have to manually log it and report his location.